tango2590/Hughes-Power-Watchdog/README.md

 # Hughes Power Watchdog in HomeAssistant via ESPHome

+*** *I am no longer able to maintain this project as of August 2023.
+I no longer own an RV or a Hughes device required to coninue work.* ***

 ### Materials Needed
 -   Hughes Power Watchdog Surge Protector *(any PWD or PWS model w/ bluetooth)*